OpenStarbound/OpenStarbound/README.md

 This is a fork of Starbound.
 Contributions are welcome!
 You **must** own a copy of Starbound to use it.
 Base game assets are not provided for obvious reasons.

 It is still **work-in-progress**.
-You can download the very latest build from the [Actions](https://github.com/OpenStarbound/OpenStarbound/actions?query=branch%3Amain) tab, or the ocassional releases.
+You can download the very latest build from the [Actions](https://github.com/OpenStarbound/OpenStarbound/actions?query=branch%3Amain) tab, or the occasional releases (though those aren't very up to date yet!)

 Note: Not every function from [StarExtensions](https://github.com/StarExtensions/StarExtensions) has been ported yet, but compatibility with mods that use StarExtensions features is planned.